 - Oral Surgery and Extractions

 - Elongated Soft Palate Reduction

 - Various Orthopedics to include Cruciate Ligament Repair

 - And Many Other Procedures

-We have a dedicated and well trained surgical team that utilizes the latest anesthetic agents, pain management strategies, pulse-oximetry, body warmers and blood pressure monitoring devices.
+We have a dedicated and well-trained surgical team that utilizes the latest anesthetic agents, pain management protocols, pulse-oximetry, body warmers, ECG and blood pressure monitoring devices.
 Our Veterinarians and licensed LVT nursing staff constantly monitor your pet from morning check-in until discharge from the hospital in the evening.
 At Fairhaven Veterinary Hospital, all team members are required to attend yearly continuing education seminars to keep abreast of the latest advancements in surgical techniques and anesthesia.
 In addition, we believe firmly in proper pain control at all times for your pet and that is why we include all pre and post-op pain medications in our pricing.
 This is to ensure we are always providing optimum care, resulting in the best outcome for your loved one each and every time.